-Lately mentions of Resveratrol has been everywhere, in news stories and splashed across webpages.
+Lately, mentions of Resveratrol have been everywhere, in news stories and splashed across webpages.
 This compound is the main ingredient in every product of our luxury skin care brand, VineVera.
 The innumerable studies showing the health benefits of Resveratrol, especially those associated with its anti-aging effects, inspired the creation of VineVera.
-When you know that the ingredients you are putting on the largest organ of your body, your skin, are the best you will be confident that your skin will be taken care of.
+When you know that the ingredients you are putting on the largest organ of your body, your skin, are the very best, you will be confident that your skin is being taken care of.

 The studies are impressive:

 Health benefits of Resveratrol have been established by numerous studies.
 Resveratrol is a potent antioxidant over three times more effective than vitamin C and over four and a half times more than certain other vitamins.
 Resveratrol effectively neutralizes oxidants harmful to health and has been shown to prolong the life of cells by up to 70%.
 Resveratrol increased the activity of a family of enzymes that appear to control aging to treat diseases of aging which can extend the human lifespan.
 The resveratrol concentrations required to increase the activity of these were higher concentrations than what can be consumed through drinking red wine.
 Recent research into aging found that small doses of digestible resveratrol altered gene expression in the skeleton, brain, and heart, and also blunted the age-related decline in heart function similar to the life lengthening effects of caloric restriction.